 - Related: 8 in 10 Canadians support the right to advance consent for assisted dying

 The Supreme Court’s landmark ruling on assisted dying opened the door for a future Canada in which horrific suffering is no longer a life sentence.
-But unless we act to ensure good legislation, many Canadians will still be forced to choose between ending their lives too early and suffering for far too long.
+But unless we act to ensure their rights are protected, many Canadians will still be forced to choose between ending their lives too early and suffering for far too long.

 The details matter

-When it comes into effect in June, the ruling will decriminalize physician assisted dying for competent adults who are suffering intolerably because of a grievous or irremediable illness and clearly consent to the termination of life.
+When it came into effect in June, the ruling decriminalized physician assisted dying for competent adults who are suffering intolerably because of a grievous or irremediable illness and clearly consent to the termination of life.
 However, the decision is silent on when consent must be given, leaving the finer details up to legislators and bureaucrats.

-Medical regulators in some provinces have proposed rules that, if fully adopted, will require a patient to be competent from the moment she makes her first request until the second she receives compassionate assistance to die.
+Canada's new assisted dying law, which passed through Parliament in June, requires a patient to be competent from the moment she makes her first request until the second she receives compassionate assistance to die.
 Though well-intentioned, these provisions threaten the choice of Canadians who receive approval for assisted death but lose competency before their wishes can be carried out.